-Table S13: %N measurements of bone from the Non Nok Tha site.
+S1 file Table M: %N measurements of bone from the Non Nok Tha site.
 Anything below 0.8-1% is very unlikely to contain intact collagen enough for a radiocarbon determination.
 Human bones from burial contexts indicated with an asterisk (*) underwent collagen extraction but either no collagen was found or not enough for a radiocarbon determination.